jpdevries/synctodo/README.md

 Linux/BSD users should use their appropriate package managers to install git and Node.js, or build from source if you swing that way.
 Easy-peasy.

 Install the [grunt-cli](http://gruntjs.com/getting-started#installing-the-cli) package if you haven't before.
-These should be done as global installs:
+This should be done as a global install:

 ```bash
 npm install -g grunt-cli